SEARCH WEBSITE

 Gender Discrimination

-At CQUniversity, we do not accept any form of discrimination, this is outlined in our Workplace Harassment, Workplace Bullying and Unlawful Discrimination Policy and Procedure, our Sexual Harassment Policy and Procedure and our Code of Conduct.
+We do not accept any form of discrimination including discrimination towards women and transgender people, this is outlined in our Workplace Harassment, Workplace Bullying and Unlawful Discrimination Policy and Procedure, our Sexual Harassment Policy and Procedure and our Code of Conduct.

 Maternity and Paternity Policies

-Our Parental Leave Policy and Procedure outlines the maternity and paternity leave policies available to CQUniversity staff.
+Our Parental Leave Policy and Procedure outlines the maternity and paternity leave policies available to staff.

 Admission to CQUniversity Coursework Courses Policy and Procedure

-This policy and procedure is a non-discriminatory policy designed to meet the University’s admissions requirements, academic policies, quality assurance standards, accreditation requirements and relevant administrative systems.
+The Admission to CQUniversity Coursework Courses Policy and Procedure is a non-discriminatory policy designed to meet the University’s admissions requirements, academic policies, quality assurance standards, accreditation requirements and relevant administrative systems.

 Recruitment and Selection Procedure

-This procedure ensures a consistent, timely and merit-based recruitment and selection process is used to attract quality employees to CQUniversity.
-Special measures are taken to recruit staff and faculty from underrepresented groups (refer to Clause 3.6 and 3.7 of this Procedure).
+The Recruitment and Selection Procedure ensures a consistent, timely and merit-based recruitment and selection process is used to attract quality employees to the University.
+Special measures are taken to recruit staff and faculty from underrepresented groups (refer to Clause 3.6 and 3.7 of this procedure).

-At CQUniversity, we do not accept any form of discrimination, this is outlined in our Workplace Harassment, Workplace Bullying and Unlawful Discrimination Policy and Procedure, our Sexual Harassment Policy and Procedure and our Code of Conduct.
+We do not accept any form of discrimination, this is outlined in our Workplace Harassment, Workplace Bullying and Unlawful Discrimination Policy and Procedure.

 Disability Support Procedure - Students

-Our Disability Support Procedure - Students Procedure informs and assists CQUniversity students with disabilities on how to access specialised support services, assistive technologies, equipment and other reasonable adjustments.
+Our Disability Support Procedure - Students informs and assists our students with disabilities on how to access specialised support services, assistive technologies, equipment and other reasonable adjustments.

 Disability Support Procedure - Employees

-Our Disability Support Procedure - Employees Procedure informs and assists CQUniversity employees with disabilities on how to access specialised support services, assistive technologies, equipment and other reasonable adjustments, to ensure equitable access to employment opportunities, training, promotion, services and facilities.
+Our Disability Support Procedure - Employees informs and assists our employees with disabilities on how to access specialised support services, assistive technologies, equipment and other reasonable adjustments, to ensure equitable access to employment opportunities, training, promotion, services and facilities.

 Procurement Policy

-Outlined in the Procurement Policy is CQUniversity's commitment to protecting the environment and doing business with ethical and sustainably responsible suppliers during all stages of the procurement process.
-Referring to Clause 4.6 under the Sustainable, Social and Indigenous-focused procurement, the policy outlines the key environmental issues which need to be considered including waste management, water use and impacts on natural habitats.
+Outlined in the Procurement Policy is University's commitment to protecting the environment and doing business with ethical and sustainably responsible suppliers during all stages of the procurement process.
+Referring to Clause 4.6 under the Sustainable, Social and Indigenous-focused procurement, the policy outlines the key environmental issues that need to be considered including waste management, water use and impacts on natural habitats.
+Buyers must plan, identify, and integrate the practice of sustainability into the procurement of goods and/or services.
+Preference should be given to environmentally preferable goods and services that have a lower impact on the environment over the life cycle of the good or service, when compared with competing goods or services serving the same purpose.

 Sustainability Framework